Command & Conquer (DOS, Windows)

 The DOS version has an undocumented parameter:

 -ATTRACT.
 If the game is started with this parameter, it will start a playback demo after the game is kept idle on the title screen for one minute.
 This playback demo is very obviously unfinished, as it crashes after 45 seconds of gameplay.
 The demo is read off the otherwise unused RECORD.BIN file, stored inside the TRANSIT.MIX file, and by truncating this file, it is possible to have the demo finish.
-It's very likely that the developers simply ran out of time and were forced to ditch this feature.
+The feature is a leftover of the Dune II demo, which had full recording and playback ability.
+It's very likely that the developers simply ran out of time and were forced to ditch its implementation in C&C.

 The parameter was carried over to the Windows 95 version as well.
-However, it crashes right away as soon as it attempts to load the demo.
+However, it crashes right away as soon as it attempts to load the demo, most likely due to the higher resolution causing objects on the screen not to match their recorded locations.

 This excerpt from the game's strings file reveals a number of interesting options: